apache/spark/chart/UPDATING.rst

 The default Airflow version that is installed with the Chart is now ``2.1.3``, previously it was ``2.1.2``.

+Removed ``ingress.flower.precedingPaths`` and ``ingress.flower.succeedingPaths`` parameters
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+``ingress.flower.precedingPaths`` and ``ingress.flower.succeedingPaths`` parameters have been removed as they had previously had no effect on rendered YAML output.

+Change of default ``path`` on Ingress
+"""""""""""""""""""""""""""""""""""

+With the move to support the stable Kubernetes Ingress API the default path has been changed from being unset to ``/``.
+For most Ingress controllers this should not change the behavior of the resulting Ingress resource.

 Airflow Helm Chart 1.1.0
 ------------------------